Fiserv/exchange/docs/getting-started/getting-started-underwriting-sharedservice.md

 # Shared Service

 The shared service model utilises a decision coming back from Risk.
 The flow of the application may change depending on the decision sent.
-Below is a process flow for an applicaiton going through the Risk service in a shared service model.
+Below is a process flow for an application going through the Risk service in a shared service model.

 <!-- !align: center -->
 ![<img src="risk_sequence.png" width="600"/>](/assets/images/risk_sequence.png)